-Casey Gantt is in his tenth season as the assistant coach for men’s and women’s cross country and track & field.
+Casey Gantt is in his 11th season as an assistant coach for men’s and women’s cross country and track & field at Ohio Northern.

-He helped coach Josh Colbert to the national title in the long jump at the 2014 NCAA III Outdoor Championships.
+In 2014, he coached Josh Colbert to a national title in the long jump at the NCAA Division III Outdoor Championships in Delaware, Ohio.

-He coached Kelsey Commager to the 2017 Indoor and Outdoor National Meets in the triple jump.
+He also guided Kelsey Commager to the 2017 indoor and outdoor national championships in the triple jump.

-Gantt started at ONU in early 2011 as the recruiting assistant before taking over the assistant role.
-He brings coaching experience as a volunteer coach at Carthage College and from Grayslake Central High School (Ill.).
+Gantt started at ONU in early 2011 as a recruiting assistant before taking over the assistant coach role.
+He brings coaching experience from his time as a volunteer coach at Carthage College and from Grayslake Central High School (Ill.).

-Additionally, Gantt has a Bachelor’s Degree from Illinois State, where he was a four-year varsity and multiple time All-Conference athlete.
-He was also named a scholar athlete and was inducted into the Lake County (Ill.)
+Gantt received his bachelor’s degree from Illinois State where he was a four-year varsity letterman and multiple-time All-Conference athlete.
+He was named a scholar-athlete and was inducted into the Lake County (Ill.)
 Athletics Hall of Fame in 2010.